Contents of the article:

 2.2.
 Sublets lack “neutral” furnishing

 Typically, apartments furnished for temporary rental look more like hotel accommodations: modern, furnished in a uniform style, clean, elegant, without personal items (e.g. books, CD collections, plants etc.) Nothing against books and CDs, but these do not necessarily add value for the tenants during temporary renting.
 Rather, they make the tenant feel more like a guest living in another person’s world.
 Not everyone likes that.
 Especially if there are enough other alternatives.

 Suppose a landlord offers a private apartment for subletting for 4 months, from December 1st to March 31st.
 Many people spend the winter months in regions with a warmer climate.

 The problem is as follows:

 - December is the worst month.
-There is a demand, but significantly less than during the rest of the year.
+There is still some demand, but significantly less than during the rest of the year.
 Almost nobody starts a job in Berlin in December, because before the middle of the month, everything and everybody is already in the Christmas and end-of-the-year mode.
 For this reason it would be more realistic to find a tenant from the beginning of January.

-All this makes the processing more time-consuming.
+All of this makes the processing work more time-consuming.

 3. Opportunities: sub-renting a private apartment